nleanba/typst-marginalia/lib.typ

   /// Pass-through to ```typ #figure()```, but used to adjust the vertical position.
   /// -> length
   gap: 0.55em,
-  /// A label to attach to the figure.
+  /// A label to attach to the note.
+Referencing this label will repeat the anchor,
+  /// so it is only really useful if @notefigure.anchor-numbering is not ```typc none```.
   /// -> none | label
-  label: none,
+  note-label: none,
   /// The figure content, e.g.~an image.
 Pass-through to ```typ #figure()```, but used to adjust the vertical position.
   /// -> content
   content,